Andy-Big/MKS-DLP-alter/README.md

 https://www.youtube.com/watch?v=ob9bVc12w_o

 ## 22.07.2020
-+ UI display works (ili9488)
++ UI display works (ili9488).
-+ the touch panel works
++ The touch panel works.
-+ USB works, tested on flash drives up to 32 GB, average read speed ~ 700 KB / sec
++ USB works, tested on flash drives up to 32 GB, average read speed ~ 700 KB / sec.
-+ finished rendering library of proportional fonts with support for texts in UTF-8 encoding
++ Finished rendering library of proportional fonts with support for texts in UTF-8 encoding.
-+ working file system for USB mass storage
++ Working file system for USB mass storage.

 ## 23.07.2020
 + Added images for splash, main and service screens.
 I'm a designer like a sumo ballerina, so it sucks.
 But I can't get it any better :(